mayoreee/dash_dip143/dash-tx-value-signing.md

 # Example

 To ensure consistency in consensus-critical behaviour, developers should test their implementations against all the tests below.
-More tests related to this proposal could be found under https://github.com/bitcoin/bitcoin/tree/master/src/test/data .

 # Native P2WPKH
   ````